 That's all there is to it.
 Now it's just a simple matter of finding the Minecraft mods you like and installing them.

-There are more blocky guides where that comes from, so here's how to build a house in Minecraft.
+There are more blocky guides where that comes from, so here's some Minecraft house ideas.
 Now you've got a home for all your handy mods, and for yourself.